J.P. Crawford Player Props: Mariners vs. Tigers

 Tigers Pitching Rankings

-- The Tigers' 4.51 team ERA ranks 23rd across all league pitching staffs.
+- The Tigers have the 22nd-ranked team ERA among all MLB pitching staffs (4.46).

+- Tigers pitchers combine to surrender 111 total home runs at a rate of 1.2 per game (to rank 21st in the league).

+- Olson (1-2) takes the mound for the Tigers in his sixth start of the season.
+He's put together a 4.05 ERA in 33 1/3 innings pitched, with 35 strikeouts.

 © 2023 Data Skrive.
 All rights reserved.